False Friends in the Shell: Unveiling the Emoticon Semantic Confusion in Large Language Models: Introduction

 \section{Introduction}

 Recently, Large Language Models (LLMs), powered by their exceptional capabilities in natural language comprehension, logical reasoning, and even tool invocation, are rapidly transitioning from auxiliary tools to critical infrastructure in production environments (e.g., code agents~\cite{claudecode,chen2024learning}) and daily life (e.g., AI companions~\cite{de2025ai}).
 Non-verbal cues like emojis and emoticons play a crucial role in digital communication between humans~\cite{boutet2021emojis,ul2024impact}.
 Therefore, from a human-computer interaction (HCI) perspective, users naturally transfer these conventions into their interactions with computational systems~\cite{fadhil2018effect}.
+This tendency has permeated the software engineering domain, as evidenced by our survey in which 23.3\% of developers reported having used emoticons in their interactions with LLM-based coding assistants (\autoref{sec:ap_survey}).
 In such scenarios, the ability of models to accurately and robustly interpret and align with human intent directly affects interaction efficiency and user experience, and may bear on the system's safety and reliability.
 This underscores an urgent need to systematically investigate potential discrepancies between LLMs and humans in semantic understanding, as well as the risks that may arise from such misalignment.